Here’s the Best Way to Know Your RV’s Value

 There are a couple of ways to determine what your RV is worth.
 You can comb through publications like RV Trader looking for RVs that are like yours to see what the asking price is for those rigs.
 There are, however, limitations to this method of determining the value of an RV.
 First, these prices are asking price, but the final sales price could be significantly different, and you have no way to check the sales price.
 Additionally, there may not be many rigs like your RV.
 If the age, mileage, length, floorplan, appointments, or modifications are different from yours, you may not be comparing apples to apples.

-RVs are so much more complex than cars.
-They are more like houses than cars when it comes to price, because their value is impacted by many different variables like length, floor plans, style, model number, manufacturer, trim, and appointments.
-Even though there are over 100,000 RVs listed at any one time in RV Trader, when you have sorted that database by RV type, manufacturer, model, year, length, and floorplan, you may discover that there are no rigs like yours currently being offered for sale.
+RVs are more like houses than cars when it comes to price.
+Their value is impacted by many different variables like length, floor plans, style, model number, manufacturer, trim, and appointments.
+There are over 100,000 RVs listed at any one time in RV Trader.
+When you sort that database by RV type, manufacturer, model, year, length, and floorplan, you may discover that there are no rigs like yours on the market.

 Another way to find the true market value of your RV is to consult the professionals at National Vehicle who help private RV sellers navigate the labyrinth of selling their RV and who know the current market trends for all RV types, styles, models, and floor plans.

-These professionals ask specific questions about your rig to get the best possible description, then they do the research and scour through their industry database to determine the correct valuation of your RV.
+These professionals ask specific questions about your rig to get the best possible description.
+Then they do the research and scour through their industry database.
+Their findings determine the correct valuation of your RV.
 Within a couple of days they will contact you with the correct price to list your RV for sale.

-Once you have that information you can decide if you want to sell it quickly for less to a dealer or sell it privately.
-Folks like the professionals at National Vehicle can help you create and place ads in national publications and they can help you with inspections, and the safe transfer of funds from the buyer to your account.
+Once you have that information you can decide if you want to sell it quickly for less to a dealer.
+Or maybe you want to sell it privately.
+Folks like the professionals at National Vehicle can help you create and place ads in national publications.
+They can help you with inspections, and the safe transfer of funds from the buyer to your account.
 The valuation of your RV is free.
 And they offer these additional services for a nominal fee.